Projection-free Online Learning over Strongly Convex Sets: Main Results

-\end{myDef} We note that various balls induced by some norms are strongly convex, which are commonly used to constrain the decision.
+\end{myDef} As shown by \citet{Gaber_ICML_15}, various balls induced by $\ell_p$ norms, Schatten norms and group norms are strongly convex, which are commonly used to constrain the decision.
 For example, the $\ell_p$ norm ball defined as is $\frac{(p-1)d^{\frac{1}{2}-\frac{1}{p}}}{r}$-strongly convex with respect to the $\ell_2$ norm for any $p\in(1,2]$ (\citeauthor{Gaber_ICML_15}, \citeyear{Gaber_ICML_15}, Corollary 1).

 We also introduce two common assumptions in OCO \citep{Online:suvery,Hazan2016}. \begin{assum} The diameter of the convex decision set $\K$ is bounded by $D$, i.e., for any $\x,\mathbf{y}\in \K$. \end{assum} \begin{assum} At each round $t$, the loss function $f_t(\x)$ is $G$-Lipschitz over $\K$, i.e., for any $\x,\mathbf{y}\in \K$. \end{assum}